 Created in 1989, the Children’s Trust Fund Alliance, formerly known as the National Alliance of Children’s Trust and Prevention Funds, is the national membership organization of state children’s trust and prevention funds.

 What We Do

-The National Alliance of Children’s Trust and Prevention Funds is the national membership organization for state Children’s Trust and Prevention Funds
+Children’s Trust Fund Alliance is the national membership organization for state Children’s Trust and Prevention Funds.

 - The Alliance is the national membership organization for state children’s trust and prevention funds

 - We provide leadership and support for a dynamic national network of children’s trust and prevention funds who are catalysts for positive changes in systems, policies and practices in their states to promote well-being for children, families and communities.

 We are a PREVENTION HUB providing critical content to a broad audience:

 - The Alliance provides trainings, publications and other supports to ensure broad audiences understand the role each of us can play in strengthening families and communities and preventing child abuse and neglect.

 - We offer multiple training opportunities to educate professionals, policymakers, community members and parents.
 Our national network of more than 1,000 certified trainers uses the Alliance’s curriculum to equip front-line practitioners with a strengths-based approach to build protective factors.
 Our groundbreaking approach about child neglect prevention has increased understanding that communities and society can neglect children and families and provided much-needed tools that allow us all to take action to promote well-being throughout the social ecology.

 We strengthen and model PARENT PARTNERSHIPS in all that we do: